-Alice uses her computer for two things:
+Bob uses his computer for two things:

-- Using SSH to connect to her computer remotely (ssh). - As a server for her website (http).
+- Using SSH to connect to his computer remotely (ssh). - As a server for his website (http).
+(Although he hasn't found the time to set it up yet.)

-The earlier port scan showed that alice has more ports open and responding than are strictly necessary to do the two things above.
-Help Alice setup her iptables firewall so that it only allows http and ssh connections.
-When you are done, the website http://alice/ should be accessable from Firefox on both mallet and alice.
-It should be possible to ssh into alice from mallet using alice's username and password.
-Finally, an nmap scan of alice from mallet should show only two open ports (http and ssh).
+The earlier port scan showed that bob has more ports open and responding than are strictly necessary to do the two things above.
+Help Bob setup his iptables firewall to block malicious attacks.
+The firewall should only allow http and ssh connections.
+Bob is also concerned that other people will try and brute force guess his ssh password so you need to find a way to rate limit connections to ssh so that no IP can send more than 15 connection attempts each minute.
+When you are done, the website http://bob/ should be accessible from the browser on both mallet and bob.
+It should be possible to ssh into bob from mallet using bob's username and password.
+Finally, an nmap scan of bob from mallet should show only two open ports (http and ssh).

-Similar to Part A, the iptables command requires root privileges, so you will need to execute the command as sudo iptables.
+The iptables command requires root privileges, so you will need to execute the command as sudo iptables.